NVIDIA/TensorRT-Model-Optimizer/examples/compress/README.md

 Average losses = {'lm_loss': 1.2425934937782586, 'token_accuracy_top_1': 0.703862190246582, 'token_accuracy_top_5': 0.8954982757568359, 'token_accuracy_top_10': 0.9336576461791992
 ```

-On the other hand, if you set `target_memory: 28_000`, you would observe that for some layers the intermediate FFN size starts to reduce (see `log.txt`):
+On the other hand, if you set `target_memory: 28_000`, you'll observe that the intermediate FFN sizes are significantly reduced in certain layers (see `log.txt` for details):

 ```bash
 block_5:   attention  no_op   ffn  intermediate_11520